Roit93/Orthopedic-patient-analysis/README.md

 # Orthopedic-patient-analysis
-Each patient is represented in the data set by six biomechanical attributes derived from the shape and orientation of the pelvis and lumbar spine.
+Each patient is represented in the data set by six biomechanical attributes derived from the shape and orientation of the pelvis and lumbar spine (each one is a column):
+- pelvic incidence
+- pelvic tilt
+- lumbar lordosis angle
+- sacral slope
+- pelvic radius
+- grade of spondylolisthesis

+The dataset (Dataset column_3C_weka.csv) classifies the patients in three categories: Normal, Disk Hernia, Spondylolisthesis.
 The idea is to use these biomechanical features to classify patients according to their labels.